cartheur-devices/bluetooth-chat-remote/README.md

-# bluetooth-chat
+# bluetooth-chat-remote

-Desktop companion software to the CF client.
+Remote connection device for the CF client.